DeMarcoLab/autolamella/README.md

 ## Software license
 This software is released under the terms of the MIT license.
-There is NO WARRAYNTY either express or implied.
+There is NO WARRANTY either express or implied.
 See [LICENSE](LICENSE) for details.

 ## Installation